a13o/disengaged/CODE_OF_ETHICS.md

 # Code of Ethics

-## I. Respect visitors' time

-The guidelines in this section aim to reduce the commonly measured time-on-site metric.
-Time-on-site, when treated as a business objective, artificially elongates visits by promoting and re-enforcing addictive behavior.

-### A. Each page on your site should have a single, clear objective.
+### A. Each page should have a single, clear objective.

 1. Leaf pages should not link to other leaf pages unless they are reference material for the current page.
 Instead, encourage visitors to return to a directory page where they can select a new topic.
+If your sitemap would look like a fractal pattern, you're probably breaking this rule.

-   > ❌ Dark-pattern: An article on a news site contains a section at the bottom suggesting more articles for the visitor to read.
-The other articles are only related through metadata such as author, publish date, category, or keyword and are not reference material for the current article.
+   > ❌ Dark-pattern: A New York Times article contains a section at the bottom suggesting trending articles for the visitor to read.
+The trending articles have no direct relationship to the current article.

-   > ❌ Dark-pattern: After watching a video on Youtube, similar videos are recommended based on metadata from the first video.
+   > ❌ Dark-pattern: After watching a video on Youtube, similar videos are recommended.
+These recommendations are made using metadata such as topic, author, or keyword matching and do not constitute a direct relationship with the original video.

    > 👌 A Wikipedia entry about lightbulbs covers their invention, linking to Thomas Edison's entry.

-### B. User-contributed commentary should focus on quality over quantity.

-1. Prune comment threads fiercely to keep them on-topic.
+1. Comment threads should be a shorter read than the material they're commenting on.
+Comment threads have incredibly low information density and quickly veer off topic.
+They will grow boundlessly and overshadow your main content.

    > ❌ Dark-pattern: The best rated reply of a Hacker News thread has 100 sub-replies, which are all shown before the second best rated reply.

    > 👌 The comments at the bottom of a Kotaku blog post are hidden by default until approved by a moderator.

-1. When a comment is pruned, remove the entire branch.

-    > ❌ Dark-pattern: A comment on a Reddit thread is deleted by a moderator but the replies to that comment remain.
-These replies no longer have any value without their parent and make it possible to get the gist of the deleted comment, which undermines the deletion.

-## II.
-Respect visitors' agency

-The guidelines in this section aim to reduce user behaviors that have been extrinsically motivated for the website's benefit, but not the user's.

-### A. User profiles should not track vanity stats.

-1. Karma counts should never be seen by visitors.
+### B. Visitors should make decisions free from social influence.

+1. Do not publish vanity metrics about visitors or content.
+These may cause visitors to join a rat race or engage with content just to see what the fuss is about.

-   > ❌ Dark-pattern: Karma count is displayed in the site header at the top of every Reddit page, reminding you that your every action is to be measured against other visitors
+   > ❌ Dark-pattern: A karma count is displayed in the site header at the top of every Reddit page.

+   > ❌ Dark-pattern: Twitter prominently displays a like count and a retweet count on every tweet.

+   > ❌ Dark-pattern: The Washington Post tells you how many comments are in a thread